Our Appointment System

 As you will appreciate, the doctors’ time needs to be carefully managed in order to fit everything into their schedule.

 We try to offer a range of appointment times and modes of access to GP advice, to cater for the great majority of our patients.
 Our doctors have set their holiday entitlement within the partnership to maximise time available for patients and the above work, while ensuring they get rest away from the practice to achieve a safe work-life balance.
 We make use of locum doctors to cover gaps in appointment provision where and when required.

 Our practice nurse team is a great resource to us and an appointment with one of them is often an appropriate alternative to a GP.
 Our reception staff are able to guide patients in deciding if this might be appropriate if given some idea of the issue.
 If a patient feels they need to be urgently seen, we will do our very best to accommodate them.
 In order to get the best from our appointment system, we need to monitor the number of wasted appointments.
 We request that patients do their best to let us know as early as possible when they cannot attend a booked appointment so that it can be offered to somebody else.
 Appointments can be cancelled via speaking with the reception team, online if you have been set up for this service or through our cancellation voicemail that is monitored continually (please note that we cannot rearrange appointments or book a new appointment through the cancellation voicemail service).

-Patients wishing to use this facility should ask our reception staff for the necessary passwords needed to register via our website.
+Patients wishing to use the online services should ask our reception staff for the necessary passwords needed to register via our website.

 Where patients feel a query can be addressed by talking to a doctor by telephone, this can be arranged with one of our receptionists.